SkinnyCupid/SimpleDating/README.md

 - Finalize design choices and commit to a tech stack.
 2. May 10th
 - Complete the design diagram, identify all the application access patterns, Reads & Writes.
-- Complete the design of application data model, back APIs, identify all of the managed services that I need
+- Complete the design of application data model, backend APIs, identify all of the managed services that I need
 - Breaking the system into individual manageable and testable pieces
 3. June 1st
 - First Web Browser frontend static version (version 0.1.0?? what's the proper label here)
 - Complete profile creation, Email registration
-4. No point in planning anything further out.
-Items 1-3 could already be wildly inaccurate.

-Might be able to work 7 hours a day on this.
-I believe the best way to learn system design is to actually design and build an entire system from scratch.
-Still applying to jobs for a few hours each day, but don't want to waste all my time writing cover letters or refreshing LinkedIn.
-Already solved half the problems on LeetCode so interview prep is rather pointless.
+4. Re-evaluate project viability and timeline after item 1-3 are finished.